 1. Feed Your Flock A Layer Feed To Ensure They Get Enough Protein

-Chickens that are not getting enough protein will start to eat eggs though instinct.
-Eggs have a lot of proteing in them and hens know that.
+Chickens that are not getting enough protein will start to eat eggs through instinct.
+Eggs have a lot of protein in them and hens know that.
 If your hens are free-ranging.
-They may not be getting enough proteing.
-Winter, spring and fall can be difficult seasons for hens to get enough bugs and plant vegetation.
+They may not be getting enough protein.
+Winter, spring, and fall can be difficult seasons for hens to get enough bugs and plant vegetation.

 My hens are free-range hens, but they also get fed in the morning and at night with layer feed.
 We’ve found that keeps the production of eggs up and the hens healthy.

 - Hens need at least 16% protein in their diet to stay healthy while laying eggs

 2. Provide Calcium to Hens And Keep Eggshells Strong

 Another dietary need of hens is calcium.
 Eggs are like bones and they take a lot of calcium to make everyday.
 Allowing your hens free access to oyster shells is a great way to make sure your hens get enough calcium.

 I’ve found that my chickens reguarly nibble from the oyster shells, while only my female duck will eat oyster shells.
 It confirms to me that nature knows best because my drake isn’t interested and doesn’t need oyster shells like my hen duck.

 Oyster shells also help to keep your eggs strong.
 This makes the eggs less likely to break and makes it less likely that a hen will discover how tasty they are.

 - Oyster shells help to build strong eggshells and enough calcium for hens